-- A. Digitized records to be stored on active / online cloud storage based on frequency or importance or likely use - B. Digitized records to be stored on nearline storage media like Hard Disk Drives, LTOs (WORM Storage) - C. Digitized records to be stored on offline storage media like Blu Ray Disks - D. Cataloging metadata of digitized records on offline storage media In case of digitized records stored on offline storage media, the cataloging metadata of the record and storage media should be maintained in the Judicial Digital Preservation System (JDPS) for retrieval as and when required.
+- A. Digitized records to be stored on active / online cloud storage based on frequency or importance or likely use - B. Digitized records that are less likely to be used to be stored on offline storage media

+In case of digitized records stored on offline storage media, the cataloging metadata of the record and storage media should be maintained in the Judicial Digital Preservation System (JDPS) for retrieval as and when required.